Lessons From The Movie- THE INTERN

 This is one of the most important lessons to learn from this movie.
 It is shown from the beginning and is spread throughout the movie.
 You will see Anne(Jules) riding cycles across the floor she works on, passing through every desk and greeting everyone.
-The message she portrays through this act of hers is that as a budding entrepreneur, you must be accessible by almost everyone who works under you.
+The message she portrays through this act of hers is that as a budding entrepreneur, you must be accessible to almost everyone who works under you.
 Since it’s the beginning of your career and theirs, they want to be heard the most and make sure their idea is on the table too.

-4. Never Underestimate
+5. Never Underestimate others

-Again, this is a spectacular idea that we tend to ignore because of our own personal reasons, the most known of them being an ego, over-confidence, etc. You will get to know how Anne underestimates old interns’ assistance in their firm, where everything demands to be as updated as possible.
-But soon, she gets to know a little advice from the old ones is not that after all, rather the discussion you will watch in this movie, will all convey little messages for millennials and gen-z which we seem to be rusty and of no more use.
-Still, these are the very messages that change the lives of people around.
+Again, this is a spectacular idea that we tend to ignore because of our own personal reasons, the most known of them being ego, over-confidence, etc. You will get to know how Anne underestimates old interns’ assistance in their firm, where everything demands to be as updated as possible.
+But soon, she gets to know a little advice from the old ones is not that after all, rather the discussion you will watch in this movie, will all convey little messages for millennials and gen-z which seem to be rusty and of no more use.
+Still, these are the very messages that change the lives of people around them.
 One of these lessons is being a gentleman and carrying two handkerchiefs at all times.
 Yes, I see that smirk on your face that exclaims what a stupid lesson.
 Well, watch the movie, and you will get to know it saves people many times.
 You’ll see how a mere handkerchief almost saves a relationship from breaking.